sbarral/rqs-cpp/README.md

 is tabulated as part of pre-processing, typically in a 128 or 256-elements table.

-Sampling is based on a an optimized rejection algorithm that uses the above-described majorizing function.
-Random variates are generated as follows:
+Sampling is based on an optimized rejection algorithm that uses the above-described majorizing function.
+Ignoring for now some optimizations of the actual implementation, random variates are generated as follows:

 1. a *W*-bit random integer is generated,